• Home

 • Select fresh veggies as toppings.
 Skip the cheese and chips!
 Instead select minced red onion, diced tomatoes and chopped avocado as your toppings.
 If you want to add a bit of creaminess and boost protein at the same time, top your chili with Greek yogurt instead of sour cream.

-How many calories and carbs in no bean chili?
+How many calories texas chili no beans?

 The exact number of calories and carbohydrates in chili will depend upon the precise measurement and ingredients used.
 This easy Texas chili recipe serves four and has approximately 223 calories and 7 grams of carbohydrates per serving.

-Is chili gluten-free?
+Is chili without beans gluten-free?

-Is chili low carb and keto-friendly?
+Is all beef chili low carb and keto-friendly?

 This chili recipe is low carb as it has approximately 7 grams of carbs per serving.
 However, make sure you either use a low carb beer or substitute the beer for beef broth to keep this recipe keto-friendly.